Three Horizons & Intake Analysis

 AI Chatbots

-Easier navigation of government information — using AI to make services discoverable.
+Easier navigation of government information using AI to make services discoverable.

 Application Status Portal, Digital Signatures, Benefits App

-H3 Transformative Ideas — Service & Digital
+H2/H3 Transformative — Service & Digital

 Enterprise-Wide Client Relationship Management Tool